 - 1. Complete the application form 'Application for a Personal Licence'.
 This form can be obtained from the Council's Website or from the Licensing Office. - 2.
 Be over 18 years. - 3.
-Possess an approved licensing qualification. - 4.
-Not have forfeited a Personal Licence within the last 5 years. - 5.
-Produce a basic criminal record disclosure from the Disclosure and Barring Service or Disclosure Scotland. - 6.
+Have the Right to Work in the UK and provide evidence of this.
+See the Council's website for acceptable documents. - 4.
+Possess an approved licensing qualification. - 5.
+Not have forfeited a Personal Licence within the last 5 years. - 6.
+Produce a basic criminal record disclosure from the Disclosure and Barring Service. - 7.
 Complete a form 'Disclosure of convictions and declaration'.
-This form can be obtained from the Council's Website or from the Licensing Office. - 7.
-Provide 2 photographs, one endorsed. - 8.
+This form can be obtained from the Council's Website or from the Licensing Office. - 8.
+Provide 2 photographs, one endorsed. - 9.
 Pay the relevant fee.